Volume 1 .... Number 9

 starting a small alternative school in Japan.

-She came on Sunday with her two daughters, and is
+She came on Sunday with her two daughters,

 leaving this afternoon to visit the Albany Free School.